AlexandrSokolov/java_language/collections/queues/faq.queues.md

 `ordering` - in choosing a Queue implementation, you’re also choosing the ordering of elements (tasks) processing.
 Different implementations embodying different rules about what the order should be in which elements are to be processed.

+### Deque

+A Deque (pronounced “deck”) is a double-ended queue that can both accept and yield up elements at either end.
+A Deque, like a Queue, can be used as a conduit of information between producers and consumers.
+The ability to remove elements from the tail facilitates work stealing, a load-balancing technique in which idle threads “steal” tasks from busier threads to maximize parallel efficiency.
+Deques can also be used to store the state of an object, if updates to the state require operations at either end.

 ### Queue orders examples